Can Zinedine Zidane do pull off the amazing feat of winning back-to-back Champions League titles in 2017 with Real Madrid?

 Since taking over at the helm, Real Madrid legend Zinedine Zidane has matured into one of the best coaches in world football.
 As a player, Zidane was sensational – he could do pretty much anything on the field.

-Last season, the former club legend surprised many as he led Real to a record 11th European Cup success; an achievement made all the more impressive when you consider how much of a mess Madrid were in when Rafael Benitez was dismissed.
+Last season, the former club legend surprised many as he led Real to a record 11th European Cup success.
+An achievement made all the more impressive when you consider how much of a mess Madrid were in when Rafael Benitez was dismissed.

-The Frenchman almost immediately won the respect of his players and led Los Blancos on an incredible run at the back-end of last season; winning their final 12 La Liga fixtures of the campaign as well as keeping a clean sheet in five of six Champions League games en route to the final.
+Under Zidane’s leadership, Madrid won their final 12 La Liga fixtures of the campaign.
+As well as keeping a clean sheet in five of six Champions League games en route to the final.

 — Yahoo Sport UK (@YahooSportUK) September 23, 2016

 It was always going to be a high-risk, high-reward play to offer him the first team job on a permanent basis.

 And what a decision it was.
 Madrid are now controlling matches in a way that they didn’t under Benitez or even Carlo Ancelotti.

-The emotional and romantic side of Zidane’s story is fascinating and Madrid fans will always hold the Frenchman close to their hearts – even if things go wrong in the coming months.
+The emotional and romantic side of Zidane’s story is fascinating and Madrid fans will always hold the Frenchman close to their hearts.
+Even if things go wrong in the coming months.

-But the Santiago Bernabeu is one of the most unforgiving venues to be a football manager and even a former playing legend won’t be given special privileges if the defending European Cup winners start to falter.
+But the Santiago Bernabeu is one of the most unforgiving venues to be a football manager.
+Even a former playing legend won’t be given special privileges if the defending European Cup winners start to falter.

-At the time of writing, Madrid are leading the way in the La Liga title race but the Champions League is the ultimate prize for the fans.
+At the time of writing, Madrid are leading the way in the La Liga title race.
+But the Champions League is the ultimate prize for the fans.

-Los Blancos are looking dominant at the top of Group F and Zidane’s men will be confident of advancing to the last-16 stage ahead of fellow contenders Borussia Dortmund.
+Los Blancos are looking dominant at the top of Group F. Zidane’s men will be confident of advancing to the last-16 stage ahead of fellow contenders Borussia Dortmund.

-Zidane knows just how important this competition is to the the club’s fans and a second successive Champions League triumph will certainly enhance his chances of staying at the Santiago Bernabeu for many years to come.
+Zidane knows just how important this competition is to the the club’s fans.
+A second successive Champions League triumph will certainly enhance his chances of staying at the Santiago Bernabeu for many years.